CemraJC/gulp-mathjax-node/README.md

   .pipe(gulp.dest("dest/"));

 // Inline-render equations in every html file, then minify and output to "_site/"
 // WARNING!
-This will overwrite the htmlfiles where they stand. gulp.src("_site/**/*.html")
+This will overwrite the html files where they stand. gulp.src("_site/**/*.html")
   .pipe(math())
   .pipe(htmlmin())